 Two types of reactors are in our focus

 The French government has opted for the sodium-cooled fast neutron reactor (SFR).
-Owing to the programs Phénix and Superphénix we were able to acquire knowledge in this field.
-Sodium as cooling agent is now being investigated in depth to bring the technology to market.
-AREVA is conducting a joint research and development venture with the French Atomic Energy Agency (CEA) and the electricity utility Électricité de France.
-The joint venture aims to work out proposals for the basic concept of a future generation of fast breeders.
-A pilot project could be implemented by 2025.
+Owing to the programs Phénix and Superphénix AREVA was able to acquire knowledge in this field.
+Special attention is placed on sodium as cooling agent in order to develop this technology to full maturity.
+AREVA is leading a research and innovation phase in partnership with the French Atomic Energy Agency (CEA) and the electricity utility Électricité de France.
+It aims to work out design proposals for a future generation of fast neutron reactors.
+A pilot project could be realized as of 2025.

 - Very high temperature reactor

 The very high temperatures this reactor delivers enable applications such as process heat and hydrogen on an industrial scale – an interesting option, in particular for traffic applications.
 We are expediting our research and development efforts for a very high temperature reactor (VHTR).
 This goal in mind, we participated in the call for bids of the US Department of Energy (DOE) on concept studies for a prototype nuclear power plant of the next generation (NGNP).
 This prototype would be designed for the generation of electricity and heat for industrial processes.

 CEA and AREVA develop the nuclear fuel for this reactor type.